rxseven/docker-playground/README.md

 React & Redux single-page web application for collecting and organizing surveys.

-With **Onigiri**, you can create and analyze surveys right in your pocket or web browser —no special software required.
+With **Onigiri**, you can create and analyze surveys right in your pocket or on your personal laptop —no special software required.
 You get results as they come in and, you can summarize survey results at a glance with graphs.

 > Onigiri (おにぎり) also known as rice ball, is a Japanese food made from white rice formed into triangular or cylindrical shapes and often wrapped in seaweed.
 For more information, see [Wikipedia](https://en.wikipedia.org/wiki/Onigiri).